vetsuisse-unibe/NGS-course-docs/unixExs.md

 ### SSH into bionformatics server
 One you are connected to the VPN server or eduroam network, ssh into server in the follow manner using Visual studio code remote ssh extension.
-Check the login and password details on studs-courseB-2 text file on the Ilias respository.
+Check the login and password details on studs-courseB text file on the Ilias respository.

 1. Start your visual studio code application
 2. Click on the icon (shown below) at the left corner of the window